Five Tips for Writing a Great Social Media Restaurant Review

 Admit it.
 You’ve been bitten by the review bug.
 You just can’t wait to share your thoughts on that cozy hole-in-the-wall you stumbled on last weekend.
 Your opinion won’t mean much, though, if nobody takes the time to read what you’ve written.
 Here are some tips to make your next online review a stand-out that catch a reader’s eye.

 Nothing captures people’s attention like images.
-If you didn’t take pictures while you were there at a restaurant, then you can enhance your review by adding stock images from iStock.
-And if you use an istock promo code 2018, it’ll barely cost anything for a professional, attention-getting image to accompany your review.
-You can also use this istock coupon if the first one doesn’t work on iStock’s website.
+If you didn’t take pictures while you were there at a restaurant, then you can enhance your review by adding stock images from iStock by Getty Images.
+And if you use a Getty Images promo code, it’ll barely cost anything for a professional, attention-getting image to accompany your review.
+Here’s a good resource for coupons: https://couponcodehoster.org/getty-images-coupon-code/

 Whether you are singing its praises or eviscerating the little bistro around the corner, merely saying “the food was delicious” or “the meal was gross” doesn’t tell your readers very much about the restaurant.
 If the fried chicken was hot, crispy, and tender, then say so.
 If the chili was lukewarm, bland, and watery, let your readers know.
 Everyone’s palate is different, after all, so keep in mind that just because you don’t like a particular preparation doesn’t mean someone else won’t swoon over it.
 Say what, precisely, it was about the dish you found winning or lacking.
 By giving your readers the details of what you ate, you are helping them make an informed decision about whether to visit the eatery.